 Increasingly Google Assistant and Alexa are shifting strategy and focusing towards being able to do tasks inside apps encroaching on the niche carved by in-app Voice Assistants.

 Witnessing the popularity of Voice Assistants, some brands have started adding Voice Assistant to the primary mode of communication - their apps and websites.
-TrainMan, Flipkart, Bank of America have added in-app voice assistants and yuyiii.com has added it to their website.
+TrainMan, Flipkart, Amazon, Bank of America have added in-app voice assistants and yuyiii.com has added it to their website.

 These voice assistants are present in an app to ease or elevate the customer experience.